jai00271/CNN/4. Architectural Basics/ArchitecturalBasics_Projects/3. Final Program/README.md

 Things we modified in the above program are:
 1. Added batchNormalization layer before dropout so that we normalize the weights before dropping them.
-2. Increased Batch size to 128 from 36.
+2. Increased Batch size to 128 from 36 to reduce the epoch time.